|

 ideas and believe it or not, I'm going to write in a different genre this time.
 Well, sort of. :)

+No title yet, but the story is coming together in my head.
 I managed to get through a story rewrite, too, and got those changes sent off.

 So glad to hear that Vera's kitty is coming home!
 And even happier news that her big guy

+doesn't have cancer or kidney failure or some other awful disease.
 I meant to post more about my trip this weekend, but the time got away from me.
 I have

 more Bailey pictures to post, too.
 Perhaps I'll get to it this week.
 My plans for this week

 are to work on the story from hell as well as brainstorm some S&S ideas.
-On Friday, I
+On Friday, I leave for Louisville where I'll be attending RiverCon.

 Congratulations to Tippi on making the SFWA 1998 Preliminary Nebula Ballot!